Dewalt-arch/pimpmykali/README.md

 # Menu Breakdown of Pimpmykali

 - Menu option N  (New Users/New VM's Should start here!)
-  - executes menu option 0 fix all ( menu options 1 thru 8 )
+  - executes menu option 0 fix all ( options 1 thru 8 )
   - executes menu opiion 9 (pimpmyupgrade)